gamk3/markdown-it-custom-preview/README.md

 ## Usage

-- Create a file at using the command `Markdonw-it Custom Preview: `.
+- Create a file at using the command `Create Markdown-it Custom Preview Config`.
 This creates `.vscode/markdown-it-custom-preview.json` which you can modify to configure your preview (see the Configuration section).
-- Run the command: `Markdown-it Custom Preview: Open Preview`.
+- Run the command: `Open Markdown-it Custom Preview`.
 This will open the preview window.
 - The extension will open a single preview pane that follows the active editor.
 Edit a markdown file and the preview updates live.

 ## Configuration